sharathreddy4/Yahoo-query-language/YQL Web Services.md

 #**YQL WEB SERVICES**
 #**Yahoo Local Search WebServices**
-- There are various ways you can construct a YQL statement, which useslocal.search.
+- There are various ways you can construct a YQL statement, which uses local.search.

 	Using zip code and query